human-conditions/yodrew.github.io-original/_posts/2020-11-11-scene-freedom.md

 B - What is profound rest?
 A - It lasts longer than daily rest, with perfected conditions.
 B - How do we do it?
 A - The most profound rest occurs in total darkness.
-Combining it with other conditions of rest a _hygienic darkroom retreat_.
-We will study my book about it, build perfect darkrooms, and learn to support each other's retreats.
+Combining it with other conditions of rest makes a _hygienic darkroom retreat_.
+We will study my book about it, build an excellent darkroom, and learn to support each other's retreats.
 B - Are you saying all we have to do is rest in darkness and thousands of years of suffering will evaporate?
 A - Yes.
 Just as power is natural, so is trauma.
-It results from the collisions of a material universe.
+Trauma comes from the collisions of a material universe.
 So nature, in its perfection, provides the conditions for healing from it, primarily darkness.
 It is that simple.

 Freedom is also natural.
 We are already as free as we are capable of being.
 We will simply recover our original capacity for it.

 Nothing spreads faster among people than the influence of super powerful people.
 Five or ten of us, each 10 times more powerful than Gandhi or Martin Luther King, Jr, can quickly reverse the crisis.
 First results will appear in three months and newsworthy ones in a year.
 We'll finish in 3-5 years.
-In a decade, this time will seem like a distant dream.
+In a decade, this crisis will seem like a distant dream.
 B - I have never heard of this.
-It sounds fantastical.
+It sounds mythical.
 Yet it makes sense.
-I will have more questions, but I must think about it.
+I will have more questions, but I must read and think about it.
 I will talk to you again soon.

 [to be continued]

 #### proposal

 Let's enact the above scene, end the crisis, and restore humanity to sanity.
-It will take a team of 12 and $30k (4 and $6k to start).
-It will becomes self-supporting within a year.
+It will take a team of ~20, but just 4 to start.

 ##### plan

+The following is just an example.
+It's already happening differently.
+Two potential sites are found.
+Costs will be extremely low, in the hundreds of dollars per person.
+This enables self-funding.

 - organization
     - you arrange funding, locations, suppliers, security, logistics, legal